-In his latest article on creative strategies and motivation, Dubspot Logic instructor and course designer Matt Shadetek discusses Seth Godin’s latest book, The Icarus Deception, and the idea of facing the void of possible failure as a necessary process for finding new creative territory.
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek discusses Seth Godin’s latest book, The Icarus Deception, and the idea of facing the void of possible failure as a necessary process for finding new creative territory.

 Facing The Void

 Some people aren’t prepared to be artists.
 Skilled entertainers or crafts people, sure.
 But artists?
 No. But why?

 The difference lies in the ability to think of an idea and simultaneously think ‘”this may not work” while trying it anyway.
 This is to face the void and not back down, to seek new territory even though the path is unclear ahead.
 These are a few of the ideas that come from Seth Godin’s excellent new book The Icarus Deception.
 I recommend it highly if you’re someone who aspires to make art.

 In The Icarus Deception Godin stretches the definition of art to include anything which breaks new ground, takes risks, or touches people.
 His definition includes doctors, business people, and service providers–people we don’t usually think of as artists.
 Perhaps we could use a more precise word than art to discuss this broader definition but I think that Godin’s choice is a useful one for discussing the area of creative risk-taking.
 In our own discipline of making music this can also become an interesting and important conflict.